microsoft/ADBench/docs/cpp/Runner.md

  1. Define *TInput*, *TOutput* and (if necessary) *TParameters* structs in the "/src/cpp/shared/TData.h" file where T is the name of a new objective.

-	*TInput* and *TOutput* should contain fields for all possible input/output data.
+	*TInput* is the data type for the new objective's inputs, *TOutput* is a structure that contains outputs of both new objective function and its target jacobian.
-	*TParameters* should contain all configurable parameters of the benchmark.
+	*TParameters* is a data type containing all configurable parameters of the benchmark.
 If there're no such parameters in the benchmark then just use the *DefaultParameters* struct.

  2. In the *ModuleLoader* class (/src/cpp/runner/ModuleLoader.h) implement the following function:
 	```
 	std::unique_ptr<ITest<TInput, TOutput>> get_T_test() const;
 	```
- 3. Create "/src/cpp/modules/TBenchmark.h" to read as follows and implement defined functions in the "TBenchmark.cpp":
+ 3. Create "/src/cpp/modules/TBenchmark.h" with the following content and implement defined functions in the "TBenchmark.cpp":
 	 ```
 	#pragma once